 From 2013-15 I lived in Barcelona, where I was the resident director of the University of Illinois-University of California Education Abroad Program.

 - Modern and Contemporary Spanish Literature and Cultural Studies.
 Cultural Construction of Identities.
-Cultural Theory.
 Ideology and Culture.
-Emotions and Affect in culture.
+Public emotions and Collective Affects.

 The focus of my current research and teaching is the cultural construction of Spanish national identity in the democratic period.
 I have two other lines of research underway: one analyzes the state of Hispanism and explores alternative ways to conceptualize the discipline --including, but not limited to, transnational and/or Iberian Studies approaches.
 I have a contract with Polity Press (UK) for a Cultural History of Modern and Contemporary Spanish Literature, co-authored with Jo Labanyi (NYU).
 The book will also have the collaboration of experts in Catalan, Basque and Galician literatures.

-My other area of research now is the study of emotions and affect in/as culture, with particular emphasis on the role of emotions and affects in the public sphere.
+My other area of research now is the study of public emotions and collective affects.
 Part of that research is included in the co-edited volume (with Pura Fernandez and Jo Labanyi) Engaging the Emotions in Spanish Culture and History (Vanderbilt University Press, 2016).
-An updated version will appear in 2018 (Las emociones en la cultura y la cultura de las emociones, Catedra).
-Along those lines, I have also started to work on a book on emotions and affects in the public sphere, and the kinds of cultural narratives that accompany moments of political cricis.
+An updated version appeared in Spanish in 2018 (Las emociones en la cultura y la cultura de las emociones, Catedra).
+Along those lines, I have also started to work on a book on emotions and affects in the public sphere, and the kinds of cultural narratives that accompany moments of political crisis.

 Last, but certainly not least, I am interested in the connections between academic research and public life, as well as in the debates and practices that define democratic citizenship.